cerebral-legacy/cerebral-website/app/markdown/front_controller.md

 ## Controller

-The Cerebral controller is where you define all the logic that wants to change the state of your application.
-This being a user interaction or some other event.
-The logic to run is controlled by a **signal**.
-The signal executes **chains** with **actions**.
-This behaviour is much like a decision tree.
-Like the model you can divide signals into modules.
+The Cerebral controller is where you define all state changing logic in your application-- code that runs after a button click or a received websocket message, for example.

+State changes are modeled using **signals**.
+Signals execute **chains** with **actions**.
+Actions are simply Javascript functions; Chains are groupings of one or more functions, executed in order, and signals bind application events to chains.

-The debugger knows when signals trigger and what data goes through them.
-This gives you great insight into what is actually going on inside your application.
+The debugger knows when signals trigger and what data goes through them, giving you great insight into your application.